 Own research was performed within the project CZ.3.22/1.2.00/12.03398 Evaluation of concentrations of PAHs and heavy metals on the surface of dumps and nearby industrial enterprises funded through the Operational Programme Czech Republic – Poland 2007-2013.
 The Faculty of Mining and Geology at the VŠB - Technical University of Ostrava (here and after referred to as VŠB-TUO), namely the Institute of Clean Technologies for Mining and Utilization of Raw Materials for Energy Use (here and after ICT), was the project holder, and the Central Mining Institute in Katowice (here and after as GIG) a foreign partner.

-SELECTING SITES
+SITE SELECTION

-For the entire project, ten sites on the Czech side and ten sites on the Polish side of the border were selected.
-The pilot study was then conducted at one site in the Czech Republic and one in Poland, specifically on the dumps of the ČSM Mine and “Szotkówka I” of KWK “Jas-Mos”.
+For the entire project, 10 sites on the Czech side and 10 sites on the Polish side of the border were selected.
+The pilot study was then conducted at one site in the Czech Republic and one in Poland, specifically on the dumps of the ČSM Mine (Fig. 1) and “Szotkówka I” of KWK “Jas-Mos” (Fig. 3).

 ČSM Mine dump

 The ČSM Mine dump where the mine material, namely the washery dirt of the dense liquid “washing plant” is stored, is administered by the company OKD, a.s.
-For the study, samples were collected from 18 sampling points.
+For the study, samples were collected from 18 sampling points (Fig. 2).